This article is all about the Common Arrangement of work sections for building works.

 When in 1998 the CPIC updated CAWs to align it with the Unified Classification for the Construction Industry (Uniclass) the quantity surveying industry updated its method of measurements to distance itself from any method of classification or indexing.

 Remember, Uniclass and CAWS are systems of classification, of indexing.
+They are incredibly useful for organising and indexing huge amounts of information such as a construction specification.
 The quantity surveyors standard method of measurement used to be laid out just like the CAWS system.
 Now this method of measurement has been replaced by National Rules of Measurement 1,2 & 3.
 NRM is not a system of classification and so is not in competition with Uniclass.
+Thats the big point to understand — NRM is all about best practice of taking off quantities from drawings whilst CAWS and Uniclass is all about organising information.

-So, now the only difference to pre 2013 (the date when NRM came into effect), instead of the Architects specification indexing matching with the quantity surveying bill of quantities work sections they are different.
+So, now the only difference to pre 2013 (the date when NRM came into effect) is that instead of the Architects specification indexing matching with the quantity surveying bill of quantities work sections they are different.

-Which to be honest does not make any difference at all.
+Which to be honest does not make any difference to anyone in the construction industry at all.

-As long as the bill of quantities make reference to the correct part of the specification then everything is fine.
+As long as the bill of quantities or any pricing document makes reference to the correct part of the Architects or Engineers specification then everything is fine.

 The bill of quantities references do not need to match up with the specification references, they just need to be linked.
 For example, if a flooring contractor reads in the BOQ that he must refer to specification item xxxx he can simply just do that.